Abraham Lincoln High School (Los Angeles, California)

-Abraham Lincoln High School, usually referred to simply as Lincoln High School, is a secondary school located in the Lincoln Heights district of Los Angeles, California, United States.
+Abraham Lincoln Senior High, usually referred to simply as Lincoln High School, is a secondary school located in the Lincoln Heights district of Los Angeles, California, United States.
 Located in the East Los Angeles-area community, surrounded by El Sereno, Chinatown, Boyle Heights and Cypress Park.
 It is one of 13 public schools in Lincoln Heights.
 The school is named after Abraham Lincoln, the 16th President of the United States, and was one of the first public high schools established in California.
 It is one of the District 5 high schools in the Los Angeles Unified School District, the second largest school district in the US.

-Lincoln students are drawn from Chinatown and other areas.
-Cypress Park residents may attend either Lincoln or Franklin High School.
+Lincoln students are drawn from Chinatown and other areas across Los Angeles County.